 Generally, only small portions of large equations are used at any given time.
 This makes life for engineers much easier.
 Below is a typical application of the first law of thermodynamics:

-Notice how simpler the equation is.
-In English it means:
+Notice how simple the equation is.
+In English, it means:

 The kinetic energy of a moving object is equal to